-Ablation refers to methods that destroy the tumour without removing it.
-Examples include destroying the tumour by using high-energy radio waves (RFA), freezing it with a very cold metal probe, or injecting alcohol directly into the tumour to kill cancer cells.
-The blood supply to the cancer can be reduced by blocking the artery that feeds the cancer or by injecting materials that plug the artery.
-This is called embolization.
-Because this kind of treatment also reduces blood supply to the normal liver tissue, it can be dangerous for people with diseases such as hepatitis or cirrhosis.
+Ablation is a form of localized treatment which refers to methods that destroy the tumour without removing it.
+This method can cure small localized primary liver cancer.
+Examples include destroying the tumour by using high-energy radio waves and heating cancer cells (radiofrequency ablation, or RFA), freezing it with a very cold metal probe (acetic acid ablation or cryoablation), or injecting alcohol directly into the tumour to kill cancer cells (percutaneous ethanol ablation).